Handley-Page Halifax LL145, Skibbereen, Cork

 Skibbereen?

 Frank Roche replied to me in 2008 to say hello.
-He lives
+He lived

-some time ago.
-He has two sons but sadly his wife passed
+some time before.
+He has two sons but sadly his wife